AstroBarker/athelas/README.md

 To format a given file according to `ruff.toml`, run `ruff format file.py`.

 Checks for formatting are performed on each PR.

-## NOTE:
-The build system may not be perfect yet.
-Your mileage may vary.

 # Dependencies
 * LAPACKE